 - Saves Time and Fuel: Pavement allows vehicles to travel much more smoothly and faster, reducing travel time and fuel consumption.

-- Aesthetic Appeal: A well-maintained pavement can enhance the aesthetic appeal of any neighborhood.
+- Aesthetic Appeal: A well-maintained concrete pavements can enhance the aesthetic appeal of any neighborhood.
 It can also help in increasing property values and business revenue.

 Drawbacks of Pavement